Standard 205 A

 § Questions and Information.

-If you have any questions or want more information concerning this Notice of Privacy Practices, please contact Hospice of Randolph County PO Box 9 Asheboro, NC 27204 Attention: Privacy Officer
+If you have any questions or want more information concerning this Notice of Privacy Practices, please contact Hospice of Randolph PO Box 9 Asheboro, NC 27204 Attention: Privacy Officer

 Name change updated: October 2005